Apollo99-Games/Computer-Vision-Object-Detection/README.md

 - Rapid React Game pieces

 ## Object Detector with JavaFX
-This is nearly the same program but ported for desktop devices to detect small coloured toy balls.
-This will gives the distance to the target.
+This is nearly the same program but ported for desktop devices to detect small colored toy balls.
+This will also give the distance to the target.

 ### Requirments
 - VS code or another IDE